ncghost1/Redis-ReplicaLock/README.md

 # Redis-ReplicaLock
-A distributed lock idea implemented by redis and golang.It is more secure than a simple redis distributed lock.It is still in the experimental stage.<br>
+A distributed lock idea implemented by redis and golang.It is more secure than a simple redis distributed lock.<br>
+It is still in the experimental stage.<br>

 Welcome to testing ReplicaLock:
 ```